thefilancabinet/thefilancabinet.github.io/_posts/2023-04-14-10-jeffrey-heninger.markdown

 categories: episodes
 ---

-In this episode I chat with Jeffrey Heninger about his religious beliefs as a member of the Church of Jesus Christ of Latter-day Saints, sometimes colloquially referred to as "the Mormon church" or "the LDS church".
+In this episode I chat with Jeffrey Heninger about his religious beliefs and practices as a member of the Church of Jesus Christ of Latter-day Saints, sometimes colloquially referred to as "the Mormon church" or "the LDS church".
 Topics we talk about include:
  - Who or what is God?
  - How can we know things about God?
 In particular, what role does religious experience play?
  - To what degree is modern morality downstream of Jesus?